 Ouch, something happened?
 Make sure to have the right wound dressing at hand.
 You are working around water and want to keep chopping, cooking etc. so choose wound dressings that stay in place and have the right properties to let you keep fussing about the food rather than your injury.

-Elastoplast’s Heavy Fabric Waterproof Plaster is ideal, as it is the first flexible plaster that doesn’t get soaked.
-Check the Elastoplast range for other convenient essentials and solutions to have at hand, and store them in a kitchen drawer.
+Check the Elastoplast range for convenient essentials and solutions to have at hand in a kitchen drawer.

 - Elastoplast Antibacterial Water Resistant Plasters protects wounds from dirt and bacteria to reduce the risk of infection.